Sulaiman001/talk2me/README.md

 talk2me
 =======

-talk2me is a WebSocket chat client and server written in JavaScript, HTML, CSS and PHP.
+talk2me is a WebSocket chat client and server written in JavaScript, HTML, CSS, PHP and MongoDB if persistent rooms are enabled.
 The goal is to produce a simple, secure and anonymous chat client.
 The only data stored is your username and room in memory on the server and is destroyed on disconnect.

 Users connecting to rooms can additionally supply a secret to encrypt messages.
 Members of the room must also know the secret to decrypt messages.
 This encryption is performed on the client-side using the asmcrypt.js library.